-The NTC provides practical, affordable training and technical assistance through:
+The NLC provides practical, affordable learning opportunities through:

 Immersive Learning Experiences are powerful, experiential opportunities designed to deepen our understanding of complex issues that exist in our local community.
 By participating in an immersive learning experience, community members walk in the shoes of a neighbor, a fellow citizen struggling for self-sufficiency and a better life.
 Our programs focus on education about the issue at a local level, facing the issue through a virtual experience and then debriefing as a group to share our perspectives with others.

 In One Moment

 Brief, simple experience to simulate budgeting with limited resources; quickly develops a more complete understanding of the issues surrounding poverty.

 Deeper dive into real-life Central Indiana family scenarios and how you can help; budgeting activity with tough choices to be made.

 Become part of a low-income family struggling to make ends meet in a simulated community; highly immersive and impactful.

 Questions about Immersive Learning Programs?
 To find out more, contact Margie Worrell at firstname.lastname@example.org or 317-921-1203.